 Make it a goal to read your entire Bible.
-Once you have read it, make it a goal to read the entire thing again in time.
+Once you have read it, make it a goal to read it again in time.

-Ask God silently–or aloud if you wish–to reveal Himself to you before you read.
+Ask God to reveal Himself to you before you read.

 Pick a book, any book.
 Try to grasp the book as a whole.
-Ask yourself what is the overarching message of the book or what is the central message that God is telling His people in this book?
+Ask yourself what is the overarching message or theme of the book, or what is the central message that God is telling His people?
+Is there a theme?

-Once you’ve gotten a better feel for that book, consider it in context with the rest of the Bible.
+Once you’ve gotten a better feel for that book, consider it in the context of the rest of the Bible.
 How does it fit?
 How does it complement the Bible in its entirety?

 Try to have a good quality Bible that you will keep for many years.
 Prefer, if you can, to read from that Bible.
-While you may not remember exactly where that “old barn” was, you will remember that it was, say, on the top right side of the left hand page.
-This will make it easier for you to find the places that you have stopped to “take a look”.
+While you may not remember the exact address of that “old barn”, you may remember that it was, say, on the top right side of the left hand page.
+This will make it easier for you to find the places that you have stopped to “take another look”.

 Make marks in your Bible if you want to.
 Write notes to yourself, and cross references.

 Memorize, memorize, memorize, word for word, verses, chapters, even books, as much as you possibly can.